Magister degree: France

 The most prestigious French universities still offer "magistères" in Law, Economics, or Sciences, which are open to the highest-ranked students at the end of the first two years of studies.

 Italy

 After the Bologna Process the second cycle degree in Italy is the Laurea Magistrale, i.e. a Magister degree.
-It is a postgraduate two-year degree, equivalent to a master's degree.
+It is a postgraduate two-year degree, equivalent to a Master's degree.

 In some fields (particularly, Law, Medicine, Pharmacy and Architecture) the Laurea magistrale a ciclo unico is awarded.
-This is a five or six year second cycle (master's) degree, which does not require a previous first cycle degree for the admission.
+This is a five or six year second cycle (Master's) degree, which does not require a previous first cycle degree for the admission.

 English-speaking regions

-There are various traditional master's degrees (especially those that predate the 20th century) whose English-language names (containing Master) have New Latin counterparts (containing Magister).
+There are various traditional master's degrees (especially those that predate the 20th century) whose English-language names (containing Master) have Neo-Latin counterparts (containing Magister).
+These are used, among others, by the universities of Oxford and Cambridge, in some official ceremonies still conducted in Latin, such as the awarding of degrees.
 They include the following: